Te Aho o Te Kura Pounamu Specialist and Support Staff Collective Agreement

 Employment Relations Education Leave will be granted in accordance with Part 7 of the Employment Relations Act 2000(external link).

 5.9 Other Leave

 The employer may, at its discretion, grant an employee special leave with or without pay on such terms and conditions as it may approve.
-Examples of the type of leave are: first aid training, study leave, jury service.
+Examples of the type of leave are: study leave and jury service.

 5.10 Family Violence Leave

 5.10.1 Family Violence Leave as provided for by the Holidays Act 2003 is in addition to other leave allowances within the collective agreement.

 5.10.2 More information about Family Violence Leave can be found on Te Kura’s Policy Framework home page and at www.employment.govt.nz(external link)

 5.11.1 Disregarded sick leave will be granted where the employer is satisfied that the employee has contracted a notifiable infectious disease listed in Part 1 of Schedule 1 of the Health Act 1956, and is either:

 a. complying with a written request or direction from a Medical Officer of Health to refrain from attending work for a specified period, or

 b. is otherwise prevented from attending work by a relevant Public Health Order or a similar type of legislation.